-( culture / food-holidays / christmas ) via saturnalia-reason-for-season
+( culture / food-holidays / christmas ) Read the rest of the article at saturnalia-reason-for-season

 ( culture / food-holidays / employment ) from Liberty Underground...

-Ironically, Americans are kept ignorant by a sch... read more
+Ironically, Americans are kept ignorant by... read more

 ( culture / food-holidays / christmas ) This is the Christmas story as told through Facebook, Twitter, YouTube, Google, Wikipedia, Google Maps, GMail, Foursquare, Amazon... ad infinitum.
 See YouTube - THE DIGITAL STORY OF THE NATIVITY.